CompCogNeuro/CompCogNeuro.github.io/content/generec.md

 \delta_j = \left( \sum_k t_k w_k - \sum_k z_k w_k \right) y' \approx y_j^+ - y_j^-
 $$

 An important practical advantage of using the difference in activation states in [[#eq_bp-sep]] is that it implicitly computes the derivative of the activation function, which avoids the need for an explicit equation for this derivative.
-This is critical when you consider the complexity of the biologically-based activation functions used in Leabra and Axon ([[neuron]]) operating in the context of extensive pooled inhibition.
+This is critical when you consider the complexity of the biologically based activation functions used in Leabra and Axon ([[neuron]]) operating in the context of extensive pooled inhibition.